CaskAle/iot-workshop/README.md

   msg.payload:    {"d": {"color": "red"}}
   ```

   The *message* command should scroll a message across the LED matrix.
 The message, the text color, and the background color are all provided in the incoming IoT command.
-The incoming message command will have the following payload structure:
+The incoming message command will have the following structure:

   ``` javascript
   msg.command:    "message"